 Each user on MayaOnline will have instantaneous notification from MuleBot to a configured slack channel to help deliver the important alerts.
 Users can also interact with the MuleBot to query the status of their OpenEBS clusters.
 So the data management operations are made easy with MayaOnline.

 Integrating ChatOps enables interaction between clusters present in the organization on MayaOnline and user through Slack.
-The user will be able to receive alerts and query applications present health status in MayaOnline.
+The user will be able to receive alerts and query applications present health status from MayaOnline through the configured slack channel.

 What is Mulebot?